Senegal's 2018 EITI Report covers extractive activities in the country for that fiscal year. The document is in French.

 The MSG has run training workshops for investigative journalists in resource-rich communities.

-EITI updated its workplan in early 2016, which includes plans for extending EITI reporting to oil and gas companies operating in the Joint Development Zone with Guinea-Bissau, sub-contractors and fisheries.
+EITI-Senegal updated its workplan in early 2018.
 In March 2017, EITI Senegal published a 16 minute documentary video on EITI implementation in the country.

 The government announced its intention to apply for EITI Candidature at its 2 February 2012 Council of Ministers.
-A 20 June 2013 Presidential Decree established the MSG, reaffirmed by a July 2013 Decree by the Ministry of Energy and Mines, known as the Comité National and the 20 June 2013 meeting of Council of Ministers nominated Prof Ismaïla Fall, legal advisor to President Macky Sall, as chair of the MSG.
-The new Mining Code enacted on 8 NOvember 2016 includes a requirement (Article 95) to participate in EITI reporting.
+A 20 June 2013 Presidential Decree established the MSG, reaffirmed by a July 2013 Decree by the Ministry of Energy and Mines, known as the Comité National.
+The new Mining Code enacted on 8 November 2016 includes a requirement (Article 95) to participate in EITI reporting.
+Minister of State Ms Awa Marie Coll Seck was nominated to serve as Chair of the MSG in April 2019.
+The National Coordinator is Marieme Diawara.

 Sénégal's 2015 EITI Report covers extractive activities in the country for that fiscal year.
 The document is in French.